EITHaoZheng/Resume/README.md

 Hao Zheng, Menghan Li (2026) How Is Brand Attitude Shaped?
 A Configurational Perspective Using Fuzzy-Set Qualitative Comparative Analysis and Machine Learning.
 Proceedings of the 4th International Conference on Environmental Sustainability Through Waste and Recycling.
 Boston, Massachusetts, U.S.

-Hao Zheng, Menghan LI (2026) Sustainability in Kulmbacher Brauerei: A Structure-Conduct-Performance Perspective.
+Hao Zheng, Menghan Li (2026) Sustainability in Kulmbacher Brauerei: A Structure-Conduct-Performance Perspective.
 Proceedings of the 4th International Conference on Environmental Sustainability Through Waste and Recycling.
 Boston, Massachusetts, U.S.

 Hao Zheng, Qiuyu Chen, Baao Xie, Xin Jin, Wenjun Zeng (2026) Configuring Supply Chain Resilience: An Integrated Fuzzy-set Qualitative Comparative Analysis and Machine Learning Approach, 2026 INFORMS Conference on Service Science.
 Hangzhou, China.
 (Accepted)

-Hao Zheng, Qiuyu Chen, Baao Xie, Xin Jin, Wenjun Zeng (2026) Beyond visibility and agility: A Configurational Approach to Supply Chain Resilience.
-Informs service science, 2026 INFORMS Conference on Service Science.
+Hao Zheng, Qiuyu Chen, Baao Xie, Xin Jin, Wenjun Zeng (2026) Beyond visibility and agility: A Configurational Approach to Supply Chain Resilience, 2026 INFORMS Conference on Service Science.
 Hangzhou, China.
 (Accepted)

 Hao Zheng, Menghan Li (2026) From Theory to Model: A Holistic Perspective on the Antecedents of Value Co-Destruction, the 86th Annual Meeting of the Academy of Management, Philadelphia, USA.
 (Accepted)